bbusenius/Diablo/README.md

 ## Installation

 This package is pip installable.
-Eiter of the following commands should work depending on what kind of an environment you're working in.
+Either of the following commands should work depending on what kind of an environment you're working in.
 ```
 pip install git+https://github.com/bbusenius/Diablo-Python.git#egg=diablo_python
 ```